isabella232/fellowship-program-website-1/data/projects/gdal_in_the_browser.md

-It's tough to view GeoTiffs.
+It can be tough to quickly view GeoTiffs.
 QGIS and other desktop viewers are available, but sometimes you want to just load something up on a web page and view it on a map.

 What we'd like to do is have a simple web page that could load arbitrary geotiffs onto a web map.